-BASIC RULES: This is the starting point - the foundation on which the rest of the game is built.
+BASIC RULES: This is the starting point-the foundation on which the rest of the game is built.
 These initial rules will be superseded by New Rules during the course of play, but this card should remain on the table at all times.
-The Basic Rules are: Draw 1 card per turn and Play 1 card per turn (with no other restrictions such as Hand or Keeper Limits).
+The Basic Rules are: draw1 card per turn and play1 card per turn (with no other restrictions such as Hand or Keeper Limits).

-NEW RULE: To play a New Rule, place it face up near the Basic Rules.
+NEW RULE: To play a New Rule place it face up near the Basic Rules.
 If it contradicts a New Rule already in play, discard the old rule.
 New Rules take effect instantly, so all players must immediately follow the New Rule as required.
 This will often cause the player whose turn it is to draw or play additional cards right away, or it may cause other players to immediately discard some of their cards.

-Example: After drawing 1 card, you play the Draw 3 New Rule.
-Now the rules require you to Draw 3 cards on each turn, but since you only took 1 card before, you must immediately draw 2 more cards.
-The next player draws 3 cards.
+Examples: After drawing 1 card, you play the Draw 4 New Rule.
+Now the rules require you to Draw 4 cards on each turn, but since you only took 1 card before, you must immediately draw 3 more cards.
+The next player draws 4 cards.
 He plays the Draw 2 which changes the rules again, but he draws no more, having already gotten (at least) 2 cards.
-Since Draw 2 contradicts Draw 3, the Draw 3 is discarded.
+Since Draw 2 contradicts Draw 4, the Draw 4 is discarded.

-GOAL: These cards show the specific Keepers you must have on the table in front of you in order to win.
-To play a Goal, place it face up in the center of the table, discarding the previous Goal (if any).
+GOAL: To play a Goal place it face up in the center of the table, discarding the previous Goal (if any).
 The game begins with no Goal in play, so no one can win until one is played.
 The Goal applies to everyone; as soon as someone meets these conditions, they win!
 (Even if it's someone else's turn!)

-KEEPER: To play a Keeper, take it out of your hand and place it on the table in front of you, face up.
+KEPER: To play a Keeper take it out of your hand and place it on the table in front of you, face up.
 Most Goals require you to have a particular pair of Keepers, so playing a Keeper is always a good thing.
+If a Keeper has a special power, you must have the card on the table in front of you in order to make use of the power.
+You must first play a Keeper before using a Keeper's power.

 ACTION: Actions are used once and discarded.
-Just do whatever the card says, then place it on the Discard Pile.
+Just do whatever the card says, then place it on the discard pile.
 Actions can sometimes cause major chaos, and yet at other times, have no effect at all.
 Note that while some Actions may cause additional cards to be played, everything that happens as a result of an Action card is considered part of one "play."

-Example: If you play the Action called Draw 2 and Use 'em, you will immediately draw two cards and play them both.
+Examples: If you play the Action called Draw 2 and Use 'em you will immediately draw two cards and play them both.
 If one of those cards is Draw 3, Play 2 of them you'd keep going, drawing three more cards, playing two cards and discarding the third.
 All of this activity would be counted as the playing of just one card.

-CREEPER: Unlike Keepers, which are things you want because they help you win, Creepers are undesirable cards which often prevent you from winning.
+CREPER: Unlike Keepers, which are things you want because they help you win, Creepers are undesirable cards which often prevent you from winning.
 Creepers are kept on the table in front of you in the same area as your Keepers.